slingr-stack/mailchimp-package/README.md

 var response = pkg.mailchimp.functions.put('/ecommerce/stores/:store_id/products/:product_id/variants/:variant_id')
 ```

-Please take a look at the documentation of the [HTTP endpoint](https://github.com/slingr-stack/http-endpoint#javascript-api)
+Please take a look at the documentation of the [HTTP service](https://github.com/slingr-stack/http-service)
 for more information about generic requests.

 ## Shortcuts

-Instead of having to use the generic HTTP methods, you can (and should) make use of the helpers provided in the endpoint:
+Instead of having to use the generic HTTP methods, you can (and should) make use of the helpers provided in the package:
 <details>
     <summary>Click here to see all the helpers</summary>